kubernetes-sigs/cli-utils/README.md

 # cli-utils

-This repo will contains binaries that built from libraries in cli-runtime.
+This repo will contains binaries that built from libraries in cli-utils and cli-runtime.

 ## commands
 This repo can build a binary `cli-utils` by